-A student wishing to enroll for more than 18 semester hours, who does not meet the GPA criteria listed below, must petition for an overload.
+A student wishing to enroll for more than 18 semester hours per semester or 9 semester hour in an 8-week session, who does not meet the GPA criteria listed below, must petition for an overload.
 Overload petitions may be obtained in the START Office, Crites 115.
-The dean of Curriculum & Academic Advancement signature will be required.
+The signature of the Dean of Curriculum will be required.

 GPA Requirements for Overload: